-ESI will develop documented a Job Safety Analysis (Appendix D) to identify potential health and safety hazards during material removal, transportation, disposal, and restoration operations IAW DOD 4145.26-M, C11.
-Job Safety Analysis's have been added for either the Contained Burn Chamber or Kiln Disposal Unit operations.
-Either the Contained Burn Chamber or Kiln Disposal Unit present the additional potential risk of confined space entry and appropriate respirator use as PPE.
-ESI personnel assigned confined space entry duty will require respirator fit testing, training on respirator maintenance, cleaning, and use, and medical surveillance on the ability to safely wear a respirator.
+ESI has developed documented Job Safety Analysis (Appendix C) to identify potential health and safety hazards during material removal, transportation, disposal, and restoration operations IAW DOD 4145.26-M, C11.
+The Contained Burn Chamber and Pollution Control Equipment presents the additional potential risk of confined space entry and appropriate respirator use as PPE.
+ESI personnel assigned confined space entry duty will require respirator fit testing, training on respirator maintenance, cleaning, and use, and medical surveillance on ability to safely wear a respirator.

 ESI will use PPE to minimize operator exposure to materials during material removal, transportation, disposal, and restoration operations IAW DOD 4145.26-M, C3.3 and C15.9.
-ESI will provide wash stations and will train operators on the importance of good personal hygiene practices prior to drinking, eating, and at the end of work shifts.
+ESI will provide eyewashes (CBC, Pollution Control Equipment, and Staging Area) and wash stations and will train operators on the proper use and importance of good personal hygiene practices prior to drinking, eating, and at the end of work shifts.